-3.4 SOCIAL INCLUSIVENESS (46% - MEDIUM RISK)
+3.4 SOCIAL INCLUSIVENESS (59% - MEDIUM RISK)

-The Social Inclusiveness indicators are concerned with access to media by various groups in society.
-The indicators assess regulatory and policy safeguards for community media, and for access to media by minorities, local and regional communities, women and people with disabilities.
+The Social Inclusiveness indicators are concerned with access to media by various groups in society The indicators assess regulatory and policy safeguards for community media, and for access to media by minorities, local and regional communities, women and people with disabilities.
 In addition to access to media by specific groups, the media literacy context is important for the state of media pluralism.
 The Social Inclusiveness area therefore also examines the country's media literacy environment, as well as the digital skills of the overall population.

-The indicator Access to media for minorities scores low risk.
+The indicator Access to media for minorities scores high risk (75%).
 The 2010 Media Act guarantees access to public media for various groups, including ethnic, religious, local and regional communities, as well as for people with disabilities.
+However, minorities not recognised by law do not have access to airtime, especially on private television and radio channels.
+According to the National Media and Telecommunications Authority, neither the thirteen recognised, nor other minorities have their own programmes and airtime on commercial, private television channels21.
 There have in recent years been a number of civic initiatives aimed at producing minority programming as well as at providing education for minority journalists.
 However, apart from the PSM's weekly Romani programme, 'Roma magazin,' there is no other programme or television channel for Hungary's largest ethnic minority.